Llanfairpwllgwyngyll: In popular culture

 The name was submitted to Guinness World Records as the longest word to appear in a published cryptic crossword, having been used by compiler Roger Squires in 1979.
 The clue was "Giggling troll follows Clancy, Larry, Billy and Peggy who howl, wrongly disturbing a place in Wales (58)", where all but the last five words formed an anagram.

 In the 1980s, the village's name was the subject of a question on the American quiz show $ale of the Century.
 Host Jim Perry later showed a giant cue card bearing the name of the village, he explained what each part of the name meant before joking "and it's pronounced...exactly the way you think it is!"

 In 1995, Welsh band Super Furry Animals released its debut EP, (In Space).

 In 2002, the village's website was listed as the longest URL on the Internet.

-The computer game Civilization V awards the "Longest.
-Name.
-Ever."
-Steam achievement to players for having a city named Llanfairpwllgwyngyll.

-In September 2015, Channel 4 News weatherman Liam Dutton went viral around the world after accurately pronouncing the name of the town in one of his weather reports.

-In 2024 Volkswagen used the difficult name of the village in a TV commercial as an example to show the functions of the inbuilt navigation system's AI and speech recognition.
+The English translation of the village’s name is included as a lyric in the song Red Cave by the American experimental rock band Yeasayer, the final track on their 2007 debut album All Hour Cymbals.

 In 2025 the video game Helldivers 2 added a city for players to defend called Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch II.